M0Fawzy/Data-Job-Analysis/README.md

 | Scala       | Data Analyst    | 59          | 115,479        |
 | Linux       | Data Analyst    | 58          | 114,883        |
 | Confluence  | Data Analyst    | 62          | 114,153        |

+*Top !0 Highest salary Skills That Are Used In More Than 10 Job Postings*

+**Breakdown Of The Results:**

+- Skills like Kafka, PyTorch, and TensorFlow are associated with higher salaries and appear in a substantial number of job postings, indicating their relevance in high-demand and lucrative roles.
+- Linux, Airflow, and Scala demonstrate the increasing importance of workflow automation and programming in data-related roles.
+- These findings provide a guide for skill prioritization for individuals aiming to maximize their earning potential in Data Analyst careers.